JonStratton/belagos-builder/README.md

-# beligos-builder
+# belagos-builder
-Turns a Debian install into BeligOS.
+Turns a Debian install into BelagOS.
 Currently this is some shell and Expect scripts to build some 9front VMs.

 ## BelaGOS - Black Emulated Grid Operating System
 I’m creating this because: